artem7902/easy-outline/README.md

-# Easy Outline is a simple way to highlight and share articles
+# Easy Outline

 The goal of this project is to create a simple and minimalistic solution which allows to highlight (or outline) articles and different documents in a quick manner and send it to anyone with one button click.

 ## Production website

-Would you like to just use the app?
+Would like to just use the app?
 You can do it right away!
-Simply go to [the official website](https://easy-outline.com) and create your first outine!
+Go to [the official website](https://easy-outline.com) and create your first outine!

 ## Preview (dev) website